dustinpfister/blog_posts/_posts/linux-test.md

 ## 1 - Basic examples of Linux test command

 To start out with in this section I will be going over a few simple examples of the Linux test command.
 Sense the command by itself will not produce any output to the standard output, many of these examples will also involve other bash features that might be worth looking into further also.

+I often mention in these sections of posts that all the source code, in this case in the from of bash scripts can be found in my [demos Linux repository](https://github.com/dustinpfister/demos_linux/tree/master/forpost/linux-test) in Github.
+That is where you can find the latest revisions of the examples in this post, that in some cases can be a little out of date here.
+Also that would be a good place to make a pull request with something.

 ### 1.1 - Using the echo command with test